Whiteknight/Rosella/libraries/test.md

 Another way to use the library is with the `test_vector` function.
-`test_vector` is used to execute a series of repetitive tests over a collection of data. `test_vector` executes a single test method on every item in an array or hash.
+`test_vector` is used to execute a series of repetitive tests over a collection of data. `test_vector` executes a single test function on every item in an array or hash.
+The first argument to the test function will be the TestCase instance, and the second argument will be the individual peice of data being currently tested.
 Here's how to set up a test sequence with `test_vector`, in NQP:

     Rosella::Test::test_vector(method($item) {
         # Test logic goes here